cotoami/cotoami/README.md

 ## Concept

-In Cotoami, you post your ideas and thoughts like chatting.
-The timeline actually has a chatting feature where you can chat with other users sharing the same space.
+In Cotoami, you post your ideas and thoughts in a collaborative chat format.
+The timeline actually has a feature where you can chat with other users sharing the same space.

 ![](docs/images/anime/anime1-posting-cotos.gif)